wwaites/d3-games/README.md

  * Drag the cells to interact with the diagram.
  * Use the mousewheel to add/remove nodes.
  * Hold shift while using the mousewheel to change the initialization spiral
- * Press the letter w to toggle the simulation
+ * Press the letter s to toggle the simulation

 References
 ----------